Tuition and Financial Aid

 - Loan Eligibility

 Typically, graduate students are eligible for $10,250 per semester in Unsubsidized Stafford Loans as long as they are enrolled at least half time.
 Half time is defined as 5 credits for fall and 5 credits for spring.
 If your program has a summer semester, 2 credits is considered half time.
-Eligibility for the unsubsidized loan is determined based on information on the FAFSA as well as loan history found in the National Student Loan Database System (NSLDS).
+Eligibility for the unsubsidized loan is determined based on information on the FAFSA as well as loan history found once logged in on the federal student aid website.

 Please note that graduate students may not borrow more than $138,500 in Stafford Loans throughout the entirety of their academic careers.
-You may view your Stafford Loan history at the National Student Loan Database System.
+You may view your Direct Loan history onthe student federal student aid website.

 - Loan Requirements